How To Reset Your Bumble Account [December 2019]

 Write a good bio

 The bio is one of the most underrated tools you have to gain someone’s attention.
-They’ll stop and look at the pictures – the bio may be what sells it.
-Don’t present yourself as something as you’re not.
+They’ll stop and look at the pictures but the bio may be what sells it.
+Don’t present yourself as something that you’re not.
 If you are funny, though, by all means be funny in your bio.
+If you are not, for the love of everything don’t try to be!
 Remember that trying to fool people into thinking you’re a certain kind of person just wastes their time and leaves you in the position of maintaining a facade.
 Just be yourself.
-It’s better to have one good match who wants someone who is like you, than it is to have ten bad matches who want someone you’ll now have to pretend to be.
+It’s better to have one good match who wants someone who is actually like you than it is to have ten bad matches who want someone you’ll now have to pretend to be.
 That’s a miserable way to live.
 Write an honest and engaging bio that gives potential matches reasons to want to talk to you.
 Two key elements to include: your profession and your education, especially if they are interesting or impressive.

 Add your Spotify